ruslanmv/ruslanmv.github.io/_posts/2022-07-06-How-to-predict-Twitter-Sentiment-Analysis.md

 With relation to our dataset, this concept can be understood as:

 - We assume that no pair of features are dependent.
-For example, the temperature being ‘Hot’ has nothing to do with the humidity or the outlook being ‘Rainy’ has no effect on the winds.
+For example, the  price being ‘Expensive’ has nothing to do with the White.
 Hence, the features are assumed to be **independent**.
 - Secondly, each feature is given the same weight(or importance).
-For example, knowing only temperature and humidity alone can’t predict the outcome accurately.
+For example, knowing only price and oil alone can’t predict the outcome accurately.
 None of the attributes is irrelevant and assumed to be contributing **equally** to the outcome.

 ```python